null-dev/animeopenings-android/README.md

 # Dependencies
 AnimeOpenings uses OkHttp (https://github.com/square/okhttp) to fetch subtitles and a modified version of SubtitleSeeker (https://github.com/null-dev/SubtitleSeeker) to sync the subtitles to the MediaPlayer.
+AnimeOpenings also uses FancyButtons (https://github.com/medyo/Fancybuttons) in the controls help screen.